UPC-MAI-GitHub/MAI-Obsidian/State-Space Search and Classical Planning.md

 		- The *performance of $A*$ search is dependent on accuracy of heuristic* algorithm used to compute the function $h(n)$.
 - **Graph Search with $A^*$
 	- A* has worst case time and space complexity of $O(b^l)$
+		- $b$ the number of successes per node on average
+		- $l$ the length of the path we are looking for
 	- exponential growth of the fringe is normal
 		- *Exponential time* complexity may be *acceptable*
 		- *Exponential space* complexity *exhaust any computer’s resources* all too quickly